Stablecoin Watch: How Safe is Tether?

 Turning to yields, both lending rates and borrowing rates on the Compound protocol have been converging around 0-2% (Charts 5 and 6).
 The past week saw USDP rates return closer to zero while a recent turn higher in USDT, USDC, and FEI yields appears to have topped.
 Overall, USDT has the highest lending (2.1%) and borrowing rates (3.8%) on Compound.
 Looking across other decentralized finance (DeFi) protocols, we find lending and borrowing rates are mixed across the stablecoins (Tables 2 and 3).

 In this weekly report, we analyse the latest developments in stablecoins.
 We focus on the biggest stablecoins by market cap.
-Stablecoins can be categorised as follow:
+If you need a refresher on stablecoins in general, read our Explainer ‘What Is a Stablecoin?‘ For this report, we categorise them as follows:

 Here are details of some of the biggest stablecoins: